ivoinestrachan/ivoinestrachan/README.md

 👋🏿 Hi there.
 Im Ivoine

+I am a 17-year-old who writes complex code that a normal person cannot understand

 <!--
 **ivoinestrachan/ivoinestrachan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.